Asking Good Sales Questions Matters

 Judgmental questions are the opposite.
 They are more closed and often imply criticism.
 Rather than expanding options, they narrow the field of possible solutions.
-Examples are: What went wrong and who is responsible?
+Examples are: What went wrong?
+Who is responsible?
 Why is your product rated so poorly?

 There are times when you need to ask both types of questions.
 But we recommend asking as a learner first.

 Once you have established a trusting relationship with your client, then you can gain valuable insight from asking more closed questions — but always with a sincere interest at getting to the truth and closer to a solution that will serve the customer’s best interests.

 The Bottom Line

 Asking good sales questions is all about sales call preparation and other-centered intention.
 When you have your client’s best interests at heart and have earned their trust, there are typically no bad questions.
 The most successful solution sellers are curious and helpful problem solvers – not cheesy sales people trying to close the deal at all costs.